Surihix/WDBXlsxTool/README.md

 - Field names will be present in the xlsx file only for some WDB files from 13-1. refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/WDB-Field-Names) for information about the field names.

-- Floating point values will be written as string when in the xlsx file. this is done to ensure that there is no precision loss in the value when its written to the xlsx file. you can however edit and add in your values correctly in the proper floating point format and the tool will correctly parse the value as float when converting back to WDB format.
+- Floating point values will be written as string in the xlsx file. this is done to ensure that there is no precision loss in the value when its written to the xlsx file. you can however edit and add in your values correctly in the proper floating point format and the tool will parse the value as float when converting back to WDB format.

 - If you are adding new records in the WDB file, then make sure to add your new records according to the alphabetical order. this would require adding them in between two existing records or after the last record.